 4. Digital Technology

-There’s a pretty strong chance that your future career will involve digital technology.
+There’s a pretty strong chance that your future career will involve some form of digital technology.
 By learning about cybersecurity, programming, and the future of technology, this merit badge will give you a foundational understanding of computers and their uses.

 Do you currently have an up to date cyber chip?
 To earn the Digital Technology merit badge, you’ll need to use a computer and the internet to create electronic projects to share with your merit badge counselor.
 Nowadays, using technology is common, but understanding it is rare.
 Be the type of person that understands and creates — remain curious and don’t just follow the trends!

 Hardest Requirement: This badge mainly consists of knowledge requirements.
-However, to complete requirement 6 you’ll create three digital projects for your unit.
+However, to complete requirement 6 you’ll need to create three digital projects for your unit.
 I recommend doing 6a, 6d, and 6f.
-Using spreadsheets and creating presentations are currently two of the most common workplace-uses of digital technology.
+Using spreadsheets and creating presentations are two of the most common workplace-uses of digital technology.

 Becoming an entrepreneur could be your path to enormous success in the 21st century!
 A growing number of careers are being replaced by technology, but entrepreneurs are people that create their own jobs, as well as jobs for others.
 Earning the Entrepreneurship merit badge will open your eyes to the possibility of starting your own business and bringing something new into the world.